 Check the url.
 You can try to change the words.
 In here i translated it to english:

 You can also use the modfiers within the image core component:

 Where can i use the modifier in AEM?

 There are three ways to leverage image modifiers in Dynamic Media (DM) that I am aware of:

 The first option is seen in the animation above.
 When you place a DM image into the core components and DM is activated, you will see a new meta tab.
 In there you can specify Image Modifiers that apply to that particular image.
 In the example, I added "rotate=45&op_saturation=-100" as image modifiers.
-Unfortunately, only the core image component has these features.
-Hopefully, the core teaser will follow soon.
+FYI: Only the core image and teaser component has these features.

 The second option is using image presets.
 You can find a detailed setup here.
 Essentially, you set up a preset and it will directly be available within your asset renditions.
 A preset is, in the end, just an image modifier.
 The preset can then be used within the image core component.